nus-cs2103-AY2122S2/tp/docs/team/albertsutz.md

   * List Person Command
     * A feature to list all people in InternBuddy.
   * Add better colour coding to archived and tags to enhance InternBuddy UI
+  * Make sure that all `Label` text wraps around and is not truncated.
 * **New Command Features Implemented**:
   * Create Event Class
     * Event class has multiple additional attributes, in particular Date, Time, and Location.
 Thus, I contributed to code these additional 3 attributes.